This post contains affiliate links. Please see our disclosure policy.

 I’ve tested just frozen berries, only fresh berries and combination of both.
 The frozen only berries can be a little watery (but this really depends on the type of berries you use).
 If you’re using only frozen berries, adding a couple of chopped up apples to the mix can combat this issue and thickens up the filling.

-In the photos you can see on this post, I have used mostly fresh fruit, but added around 200g of frozen berries because they needed to be used up (there were two packs with just a little in each).
-This also meant I had some blackberries in the mix because I could not find any fresh ones when making this recipe to photograph.
+In the photos you can see on this post, I have used mostly fresh fruit, but added around 200 grams of frozen berries because they needed to be used up (there were two packs with just a little in each).
+This also meant I had some blackberries in the mix because I could not find any fresh blackberries when making this recipe to photograph.

 Sourdough Berry Cobbler